-Community members also talked about eliminating all charges for phone calls and other forms of communication with family members and social support systems.
-While the Martha Wright-Reed Just and Reasonable Communications Act of 202283 now gives the Federal Communications Commission (FCC) the authority to cap how much private companies charge incarcerated individuals for phone calls, our community members pointed to states like California that have made prison calls free of charge.84 Historically, prisons and jails have charged predatory rates, leaving some families with \$400 to \$500 monthly phone bills to talk with incarcerated loved ones and placing a financial and emotional strain on families.85
+eliminating all charges for phone calls and other forms of communication with family members and social support systems.
+While the Martha Wright-Reed Just and Reasonable Communications Act of 2022 now gives the Federal Communications Commission (FCC) the authority to cap how much private companies charge incarcerated individuals for phone calls, our community members pointed to states like California that have made prison calls free of charge.
+Historically, prisons and jails have charged predatory rates, leaving some families with \$400 to \$500 monthly phone bills to talk with incarcerated loved ones and placing a financial and emotional strain on families.

 Further, community members were adamant about banning prison slavery and the exploitation of incarcerated individuals by profit-making prisons and other industries.
 Incarcerated individuals should be paid a living wage.
-The Bureau of Justice Statistics reports that more than 76% of incarcerated workers must work or be confronted with harsh punishments like solitary confinement, denied opportunities to reduce their sentence, and the loss of family visitation.86 Yet, 70% reported that they could not afford the basics with their prison wages and received no formal job training.87 On average, incarcerated workers earn between 13 cents and 52 cents per hour nationwide.88 And the government deducts up to 80% of their wages for "room and board," court costs, etc.89 Compare this to the fact that incarcerated workers generate \$2 billion in goods and \$9 billion in prison maintenance services.90
+The Bureau of Justice Statistics reports that more than 76% of incarcerated workers must work or be confronted with harsh punishments like solitary confinement, denied opportunities to reduce their sentence, and the loss of family visitation.86 Yet, 70% reported that they could not afford the basics with their prison wages and received no formal job training.87 On average, incarcerated workers earn between 13 cents and 52 cents per hour nationwide.88 And the government deducts up to 80% of their wages for "room and board," court costs, etc.89 Compare this to the fact that incarcerated workers generate \$2 billion in goods and \$9 billion in prison maintenance services.90 under the age of 21 who were released from federal prison and did not complete high school had the highest rearrest rate of 60.4% compared to a rearrest rate of 19.1% for individuals with a college degree.
+Community members also explained that prison education programs, including educational materials and technology, must remain up-to-date and accessible to all incarcerated individuals regardless of the length of their sentences.

-In discussing how to create a path for social and economic independence, community members pointed to the need to improve and innovate prison education, as about half of incarcerated individuals do not have a high school diploma or GED.91 The U.S. Sentencing Commission found that individuals under the age of 21 who were released from federal prison and did not complete high school had the highest rearrest rate of 60.4% compared to a rearrest rate of 19.1% for individuals with a college degree.92 Community members also explained that prison education programs, including educational materials and technology, must remain up-to-date and accessible to all incarcerated individuals regardless of the length of their sentences.
+In discussing how to create a path for social and economic independence, community members pointed to the need to improve and innovate prison education, as about half of incarcerated individuals do not have a high school diploma or GED.
+The U.S. Sentencing Commission found that individuals